 By this time the Axis resistance had disintegrated and Jaenecke ordered a general withdrawal to Sevastopol, an order which Hitler tried to countermand.
 Hitler ordered the dismissal of Konrad, but this was ignored and Konrad continued in his effort to rally his broken V Corps.
 On 12 April Hitler finally agreed to the withdrawal to Sevastopol, and even to the maritime evacuation of 'tail' elements.
 Sevastopol was to be held 'for the time being', however.
 Even so, Zeitzler warned Schörner that Soviet armour might reach Sevastopol before the 17th Army.
 Thus there developed a race to Sevastopol, and vessels of the German navy ferried elements of the V Corps to bolster the western defences.

-Of the three Soviet armies, the 2nd Guards Army drove to the south through the Perekop isthmus and through western Crimea, the 51st Army through central Crimea to take Simferopol on 13 April, and the Independent Coastal Army south-west through eastern Crimea, linking with the 51st Army at Karasubazar on 14 April.
+Of the three Soviet armies, the 2nd Guards Army drove to the south through the Perekop isthmus and through western Crimea, the 51st Army through central Crimea to take Simferopol on 13 April, and the Separate Coastal Army south-west through eastern Crimea, linking with the 51st Army at Karasubazar on 14 April.

 The Germans found it impossible to rely on the Romanians, and the five German divisions were entirely disorganised and lacked heavy weapons.
 By 16 April the Soviets had taken most of Crimea’s strategic points, including Yalta and Sudak on the south-east coast.
-Two days later the Independent Coastal Army was absorbed into the 4th Ukrainian Front as General Leytenant Kondrat S. Melnik’s Coastal Army.
+Two days later the Separate Coastal Army was absorbed into the 4th Ukrainian Front as General Leytenant Kondrat S. Melnik’s Coastal Army.

 In response to a request by Maresal al România Ion Antonescu, the Conducător of Romania, Hitler was obliged to start the evacuation of Romanian troops from Crimea.
 In Sevastopol the disorganised remnants of the 17th Army had been set to work on the defences.
 Morale was surprisingly good, even optimistic, for the majority of the German troops believed that when the German naval, air force and administrative organisation had been evacuated after the Romanians, their turn would come, and in 14 days they would have left Sevastopol.
 The German soldiers were not unduly worried about the possibility of Soviet air and naval interference with the evacuation, for they were confident that the their own air and naval forces could defeat any such Soviet attempts.